inrupt/solid-client-authn-js/ARCHITECTURE.md

 ## OAuth2.0/OpenID Connect

-The client libraries aim to help developers authenticating the users of their applications via the [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) protocol (often abbreviated OIDC).
+The client libraries aim to help developers authenticate their application users via the [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) protocol (often abbreviated OIDC).
 OIDC is an industry-wide standard protocol based on the [OAuth2.0](https://tools.ietf.org/html/rfc6749) framework.
 In order to understand